jojonki/ngram/README.md

 # ngram

-THIS PROGRAM IS STIL UNDER DEVELOPPING.
+:construction: THIS PROGRAM IS STIL UNDER DEVELOPPING.

 ## How to Use?
 ```